ClementTsang/bottom/README.md

 ## Thanks, kudos, and all the like

-- As mentioned, this project is very much inspired by both [gotop](https://github.com/cjbassi/gotop) and [gtop](https://github.com/aksakalli/gtop) .
+- This project is very much inspired by both [gotop](https://github.com/cjbassi/gotop) and [gtop](https://github.com/aksakalli/gtop) .

 - This application was written with the following libraries:
   - [chrono](https://github.com/chronotope/chrono)